boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 ## zkChannels Overview
 zkChannels is a layer 2 protocol that enables anonymous and scalable payments between a customer and a merchant.
 The customer has the ability to make payments anonymously as long as they have an open channel with sufficient balance.
 That is, the customer’s anonymity set for a payment is the set of all customers with whom the given merchant has a channel open.
+The merchant's set of zkChannels follows a 'hub and spoke' topology, where the merchant is the 'hub' and the customers are the 'spokes'.

 zkChannels on Tezos is built out two main components:
 * `zkAbacus`.
 This component contains the functionality for a customer and a merchant to open, track payments, and collaboratively close a channel.
 This component does not interact with a payment network.
 * `TezosEscrowAgent`: A Tezos realization of the `zkEscrowAgent` functionality.
 This component provides the functionality for a customer and a merchant to open and close a zkChannels escrow account as a [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).

-We briefly describe the protocol in four phases: System Setup and Merchant Initialization, Channel establishment, Channel payments, and Channel closure
+We briefly describe the protocol in four phases: System Setup and Merchant Initialization, Channel Establishment, Channel Payments, and Channel Closure

 ## System Setup and Merchant Initialization
 Primitive specification and defaults are given [here](1-setup.md#system-setup)